-IAP2 USA ONLINE COURSES
+IAP2 USA Online Courses

 IAP2 Certificate in Public Participation – We are very excited to be launching the next evolution of training that builds on our foundational best practices.
 Our flagship Foundations training program has been updated and now consists of three core courses.
 Visit our training calendar to register for updated course offerings.